New course proposals are entered into the Curriculog system for evaluation and approval. Before launching that process, we recommend that you:

 - Consult with colleagues, either within or outside the department/program, to fine-tune and improve your course.
 Consider tapping various kinds of expertise through the campus resources.

 - Before fall classes, all first-year undergraduate students complete the online College Studies course, which lays the foundation for college-level scholarship (e.g., information literacy, citation practices, accessing library resources).
-You can build on this foundation or refer students back to the material in your courses.
+You can build on this foundation or refer students back to the material (Swem videos) in your courses.

 - The Writing Resources Center website has practical information that's especially relevant to information literacy and teaching effective writing and other forms of communication.
 You can refer your students to the center for free, one-on-one consultations that emphasize the composing process.